open-rmf/free_fleet/README.md

 ### Message Generation

 Message generation via `FleetMessages.idl` is done using `dds_idlc` from `CycloneDDS`.
 For convenience, the generated mesasges and files has been done offline and committed into the code base.
-They can be found [here](./free_fleet/src/messages/).
+They can be found [here](./free_fleet/src/messages/FleetMessages.idl).

-To recreate them, a full installation of `CycloneDDS` will be needed, which will require additional prerequisites.
-The full instructions can be found on its [repository](https://github.com/eclipse-cyclonedds/cyclonedds).

 ```bash
 ./dds_idlc -allstructs FleetMessages.idl